How can I get tested?

 Testing for sexually transmitted infections (STIs) and HIV is free, confidential and easy!

-You can come and see us at one of our MOT community clinics, make an appointment at the sexual health clinics in Ninewells Hospital Dundee or Drumhar Health Centre Perth or you can use our postal testing service.
+You can come to our sexual health clinics in Ninewells Hospital Dundee or Drumhar Health Centre Perth or you can use the THT Scotland postal testing service.

 To book an appointment at Ninewells or Drumhar call us on 01382 425542 or use our online booking system.